matthew-godin/Licode/old-README.md

 sudo systemctl restart postgresql
 ```

-On development environment only, install pgAdmin, a GUI tool for Postgres.
+We then install pgAdmin, the best GUI tool to manage a Postgres database (only on development machine, not on server)

 ```bash
 sudo curl https://www.pgadmin.org/static/packages_pgadmin_org.pub | sudo apt-key add